 If a drug is intended for the treatment of a serious or life-threatening condition and the drug demonstrates the potential to address unmet medical needs for this condition, the drug sponsor may apply for FDA fast track designation for a particular indication.
 Fast track is a process designed to facilitate the development, and expedite the review of drugs to treat serious or life-threatening conditions and address an unmet medical need.
 We have received fast track designation for DSG3-CAART for improving healing of mucosal blisters in patients with mPV.
+We have also received fast track designation for MuSK-CAART for improving activities of daily living and muscle strength in patients with MuSK antibody-positive myasthenia gravis.
 We may also apply for fast track designation for certain of our other product candidates, but there is no assurance that the FDA will grant this status to any of our other current or future product candidates.
 Marketing applications filed by sponsors of products in fast track development may qualify for priority review under the policies and procedures offered by the FDA, but the fast track designation does not assure any such qualification or ultimate marketing approval by the FDA.
-The FDA has broad discretion whether or not to grant fast track designation, so even if we believe a particular product candidate is eligible for this designation, there can be no assurance that the FDA would decide to grant it.
-Even though we have received fast track designation for DSG3-CAART for improving healing of mucosal blisters in patients with mPV, we may not experience a faster development process, regulatory review or approval compared to conventional FDA procedures, and receiving a fast track designation development program.
+The FDA has broad discretion whether or not to grant fast track designation, so even if we believe a particular product candidate is eligible for this designation, there can be no assurance that the FDA would for MuSK-CAART for improving activities of daily living and muscle strength in patients with mPV and for MuSK-CAART for improving activities of daily living and muscle strength in patients with mer and the FDA approval.
+In addition, the FDA may withdraw fast track designation if it believes that the designation is no longer supported by data from our clinical development program.
 In addition, the FDA may withdraw any fast track designation at any time.